Housing debt at all-time high: How to future-proof your mortgage

 Many borrowers make their repayments each month by default, but re-thinking your repayment frequency can make a big difference to your debt position.
 That is, opting for a fortnightly or weekly repayment schedule can greatly reduce the amount of interest you pay over the lifetime of your loan, and it will also shrink your loan term by years.

-To illustrate, if you took out a home loan of $375,000 at 5.5% interest over 30 years, and you made fortnightly repayments (as opposed to monthly), you would save $77,819.15 in interest, and you should reduce your loan term by 5 years and 1 month.
-If you were in a position to switch to weekly repayments, you could save $78,182.78 and reduce your loan term by 5 years and 2 months.
+To illustrate, if you took out a home loan of $375,000 at 5.5% interest over 30 years, and you made fortnightly repayments (as opposed to monthly), you would save $77,819.15 in interest, and you should reduce your loan term by five years and one month.
+If you were in a position to switch to weekly repayments, you could save $78,182.78 and reduce your loan term by five years and two months.

 Use our bi-monthly repayment calculator to see for yourself.